How Do You Remove Odor From Clothes

 Sun Drying (Natural Deodorizer)

-After washing your clothes, consider air drying them in direct sunlight whenever feasible.
+After washing your clothes, consider air-drying them in direct sunlight whenever possible.

 The UV rays from the sun not only help eliminate bacteria but also naturally freshen the fabric, providing an additional layer of protection against odors.